 How to get wildflower seeds

 You can buy them from a local garden centre, DIY, supermarket, or online shop.
-Alternatively, you could try and get donations from other wildflower growers or even collect them yourself.
+Alternatively, you could try and get donations from other wildflower growers or even collect them yourself, bearing in mind COVID-19 safety and current legislation.
 Here is some information on how to get your hands on some wildflower seeds in time for the sowing season.

 Important notice: if you are in a rural or semi-rural area you may need to be a bit more careful to avoid introducing something that could upset the local balance of plants and wildlife… in which case you should seek advice from your local Wildlife Trust.